A General Equilibrium Theory of Orchestrated AI Agent Systems: Introduction

-\subsection{The Approach: An Arrow--Debreu--Bewley Production Economy}
+This paper gives a mathematical answer by treating orchestrated AI agent systems as production economies.

-The central observation is that an orchestrated AI agent system is a \emph{production economy} in the sense of Arrow--Debreu \cite{ArrowDebreu1954}, with the commodity space extended to the Hilbert space $\HH = L^2([0,T], \RR^R)$ following Bewley \cite{Bewley1972}.
-The isomorphism is structural:
+\subsection{The approach: an Arrow--Debreu--Bewley production economy}

-The commodity space $\HH = L^2([0,T], \RR^R)$ is the space of square-integrable metric curves.
-Each LLM agent is a \emph{firm} whose production set $Y_a \subset \HH$ is determined by its model weights $\omega_a$---its frozen technological capital.
-The orchestrator is the \emph{consumer}, with a welfare function $W$ and a budget constraint evaluated at functional prices $p \in \HH^A$.
-The routing policy over the DAG is the consumer's demand decision.
+The central observation is structural: an orchestrated AI system can be modeled as a production economy.
+The commodity space is not finite-dimensional but the Hilbert space

-Prices are elements of $\HH$ itself (the Hilbert space is self-dual by Riesz's theorem): $p_a(t) \in \RR^R$ gives the shadow value of each metric of agent $a$ at time $t$.
-This functional pricing is the key structural difference from finite-dimensional Arrow--Debreu and from the heuristic scoring used in practice.
+whose elements are metric trajectories over a finite horizon.
+Each agent is a firm with a production set $Y_a\subset H$, determined by its frozen parameters and execution constraints.
+The orchestrator is the consumer, selecting a routing policy to maximize welfare subject to a budget constraint evaluated at functional prices.